Hallelujah indeed. This is the update on Toms results from his operation in July last year.

 Sadly Sometimes there is no post op reduction and the patient has to be careful and the pain will continue for the rest of their lives.
 We praise God for the skilled surgeon that carried out the laser procedure with perfect results.

 This means Tom can put the whole thing behind him and lead a normal life without risk assessing every activity he would like to do.
-Looking back to this time last year..we could only trust with hope -

 that as The Lord continued to preserve him and keep him from further deterioration - that all would